daniel2500274/daniel2500274/README.md

 - 👀 I’m interested in Lunux
 - 🌱 I’m currently learning Python
 - 🏫 I’m a student of Systems Engineering at the San Pablo University of Guatemala
+-
+- This is my repository of college assignments and projects